Marion Hutton: Personal life

 Hutton was married three times.
 She married publicist and television producer Jack Philbin in 1940.
-They had two sons, John and Phillip.
-Her next marriage, to writer Jack Douglas, produced a third son, Peter.
-Peter Hemming is a noted photojournalist.
+They had two sons.
+Her next marriage, to writer Jack Douglas, produced a third son.
 Her last and longest marriage was in 1954 to Vic Schoen, an arranger for the Andrews Sisters and Bing Crosby, among other artists in the 1940s.
 The couple remained married until her death in 1987.
 Looking back on her first marriage, in 1974 she told George T. Simon, "[W]hat I wanted most of all was to be a wife and mother.
 I had no drive for a career."

 In 1965 according to the New York Times, Hutton sought treatment for various addictions.
 Hutton went back to school in her late fifties.
-She received two psychology degrees and found work at a local hospital.
+Starting in 1972, she went on to receive a Bachelor's in psychology and a Master's in family counseling, then found work at a local hospital.
 During the 1960s and 1970s, Hutton and Schoen lived in Laguna Beach but later moved due to increasing financial problems.
 In 1981, Hutton and Schoen moved from Irvine, California, to Kirkland, Washington, and founded Residence XII, a drug addiction center to help alcoholics and addicts.
-She was the executive director.